Being a Game Dev at a game studio, one year into it

 • 32 year old Tiago is loving the change and still learning every day.

-in other words, celebratory highlights 😊
+in other words, #FuckYeahs 😊

 • 😎 I am working on a game for one of the biggest brands and studios in the world!